kihiuFrank/Contract_Optimization/README.md

 if you will notice, instead of getting `48` like we wanted, we get `16` because a `1` was dropped when our memory was full hence creating an overflow.

 So before using the shift operator, make sure that your execution won't lead into an overflow.

+## Storage

+- Whenever you are changing a storage variable `from 0 to non-zero `then it cost you `20,000 gas`.
+- Whenever you are changing a storage variable `from non-zero to non-zero `then it cost you `5,000 gas`.
+- Whenever you are changing a storage variable `from non-zero to 0 `then it cost you `refund gas`.

+This is because when the value of your variable is non-zero, then ethereum needs to keep track of that variable but if it was 0, them ethereum doesn't need to keep track.

+N/B

+:- Whenever you are accessing a storage variable `for the first time`, you have to pay an additional `2100 gas`.

+:- if the variable has `already been accessed`, you pay `100 gas`.